justinthelaw/opera/README.md

 ## Feedback Form

-A feedback form is built into the live web application, and all users can submit feature requests or defect reports via that form.
+(TODO:) A feedback form is built into the live web application, and all users can submit feature requests or defect reports via that form.

 ## Pull Requests